photoprism/photoprism-docs/docs/getting-started/docker.md

 docker run -d \
   --name photoprism \
   -p 2342:2342 \
+  -e PHOTOPRISM_ADMIN_PASSWORD=photoprism \
   -v ~/originals:/photoprism/originals \
   photoprism/photoprism
 ```

 Now open http://localhost:2342/ in a Web browser to see the user interface.

-The default password is "photoprism".
+The initial password is "photoprism".
+You can change it in Settings or using the
+the `photoprism passwd` command in a terminal.

 This is a simplified configuration compared to our [Docker Compose](docker-compose.md) example: